-A point of sale (POS) system is the computerized system where a transaction between a customer and a merchant takes place.
+A point of sale (POS) system such as our Harbortouch POS systems is a computerized system with software and hardware where a sales transaction takes place between a customer and a merchant.

 From Apple Pay to cryptocurrency, you can fully integrate any digital methods of payment when technology is applied.
 But, one of the significant benefits of having technology in your POS is when tax season arrives.

 A POS system allows for proper accounting for all the revenue coming into a company; it makes your financial transactions more accurate and allows for financial reports to be generated.
 Accounting becomes a breeze when it’s fully integrated into your restaurant POS system; you can get better real-time reports and find out how you can improve tactics even on-the-go.

 Think about the number of inaccuracies that can be avoided with this particular integration.

 2. The Ability to Manage On-The-Go

 Forget about standalone software; we’re entering cloud-based operations.
 Now, you’ll increasingly find that restaurant owners don’t even have to be in their respective establishments to find out what’s going on.

 For instance, because of CCTV, you’ll know how much stock is left in your storage and whether an employee of yours is slacking off.
 Managing a restaurant has never been this easy, even when you find yourself not around.

 However, we leave you with the caveat that there’s nothing better than being personally on the floor.

 3. Online Ordering